Hong Kong to Shenzhen Border Crossing 2026 — Cross at Futian

 Frequently Asked Questions

 Can I cross same-day (HK base, day trip to Shenzhen)?
 Yes, very common.
 Many HK residents and tourists do this regularly.
 Budget 1–2 hours for crossing each way on a busy day.
+A lot of people cross specifically for dental work — Luohu and Futian are the border points closest to Shenzhen's dental district.

 Do I need to fill out a customs form?
 A health declaration QR code is required.
 You'll see QR codes at the border — scan it and fill in the short form on your phone.
 Takes 2 minutes.